Justice

 Deciding whether to prosecute

-The Crown attorney is responsible for deciding whether to proceed with charges against an accused person.
-He or she is required to prosecute cases fairly and treat all parties in the case, including victims, witnesses and the accused, in a fair manner.
-He or she must also consider the public interest in making a decision.
-The Crown attorney must answer two very important questions:
+The Crown attorney is responsible for deciding whether to proceed with charges and is required to prosecute cases objectively and treat all parties in the case fairly, including victims, witnesses and the accused.
+While victims and/or their families are often consulted, the ultimate decision rests with the Crown attorney.

-If the accused person is held in jail, there may be a bail hearing held to determine whether he or she should be released or held until trial.
-In determining whether to oppose the accused person's release on bail, the Crown attorney must consider the public interest and the need to promote confidence in the administration of justice.
-Before making this decision, the Crown attorney will consider all necessary and relevant information.
-His or her decision must be based on legal considerations, government policies and public safety.
+If the accused person is held in jail, will be a bail hearing will be held to determine whether they should be released or held until trial.
+In determining whether to oppose the accused person's release on bail, the Crown attorney must consider the public interest.
+Before making this decision, the Crown attorney will consider all relevant information and legal principles.
+The most fundamental legal principle is that a person charged with an offence has the right not to be denied bail without just cause and the right to reasonable bail.
 In most cases the Crown attorney must show cause why detaining the accused in custody is justified.
-If the judge decides to release an accused person, the accused may be ordered to obey certain conditions.
-For example, the accused may be required to follow a curfew or not have any contact with victims or witnesses.
-The accused person could be charged with a further offence if he or she fails to obey these conditions.

 Types of offences